rust-lang/book/nostarch/chapter20.md

 ```

 Writing this lengthy type in function signatures and as type annotations all
-over the code can be tiresome and error prone.
+over the code can be tiresome and error-prone.
 Imagine having a project full of
 code like that in Listing 20-25.